-Easy Yellow Curry with Tempeh is a healthy bowl of goodness you can create in no time!
-With extra turmeric, loads of fresh vegetables and a creamy coconut curry sauce, it’s so delicious and so nourishing.
-Gluten free, nut free, dairy free.
+Easy Thai Yellow Curry with Tempeh is a healthy bowl of goodness you can create in no time!
+With extra turmeric, colourful fresh vegetables and a creamy coconut yellow Thai curry sauce, it’s delicious and nourishing.
+Perfect for a weeknight dinner and bonus it can be frozen if you love some meal prep.
+This vegan friendly recipe is also gluten free.

 Now, as this is an EASY vegan yellow curry, the recipe involves a store-bought curry paste.
 Curry-wizards, if you prefer to make your own, you can definitely do so!
 But, if you grab a good curry paste from the shops, this plant-based curry is of course much quicker to make and it’s how I’m rolling at the moment.